mbart13/audiophile-ecommerce-website/README.md

 One problem that I encountered had to do with styling of the currently active link in navigation menu and adding aria-current="page" attribute.
 With React and React Router it was easy as it comes with special NavLink component.
 In Next.js it's not so easy, according to [this stack overflow answer](https://stackoverflow.com/questions/53262263/target-active-link-when-the-route-is-active-in-next-js) it requires creating your own component that would wrap Next's 'Link' component.
 This seemed overly complicated to me and was wondering if there is an easier way.

-Then it hit me that I'm already using array of objects representing navlinks that I iterate over in a few places in my application (header, footer, secondary nav) that looks like this:
+Then I figured that I'm already using array of objects representing navlinks that I can iterate over in a few places in my application (header, footer, secondary nav) that looks like this:

 ```js
 export const links = [